niplav/site/reviews.md

 I had so much fun reading this book, and it's so big I'll probably start reading it again from the beginning again soon.

-Fact density: Asymptoting towards Smil
+Fact density: Asymptoting towards Smil, but where Smil is the personification of "nothing ever happens" Sandberg is very much not that.

 __9.5/10__, to leave room for the finished book.
 (This was just a draft!!!!)